- Old Pawn Jewelry

-A wonderful selection of Old Pawn Jewelry from the 1920's to present time, which is made by some of the best Navajo, Hopi and Zuni artists in the American Southwest.
+We have a wonderful selection of Old Pawn Jewelry from the 1920's to present time, which is made by some of the best Navajo, Hopi and Zuni artists in the American Southwest.
 This Jewelry features some of the finest Royston, Carico Lake, Kingman, and Landers Turquoise ever put into jewelry.
-Each Old Pawn item has a detailed description about it and is handmade by a Navajo, Hopi, or Zuni Native American artist.
+Each Old Pawn item has a detailed description and is handmade by a Navajo, Hopi, or Zuni Native American artist.

 On Native American Indian reservations, any Old Pawn Jewelry or Native American art that is 100 years old is considered to be very old, antique, vintage, or ancient.
-Strictly off of a Native American Indian reservation, such as a Navajo reservation, old pawn represents genuine authentic Indian jewelry.
-Although it is the opinion of some pseudo-experts, old pawn was not jewelry that was originally made for pawn.
-It wasn’t a piece of jewelry that a Native American Indian has pawned, because he or she had financial woes, or needed money at that present time.
+Strictly off of a Native American Indian Reservation, such as the Navajo Reservation, old pawn represents genuine authentic Indian jewelry.
+Although it is the opinion of some pseudo-experts that old pawn was jewelry that was originally made for pawn.
+It in fact isn't necessarily a piece of jewelry that a Native American Indian had pawned, because he or she had financial woes, or needed money at that present time.
 For collectors of Native American antique vintage old pawn jewelry, the emotional attraction and value of old pawn Indian jewelry is that it was once owned, appreciated, worn, and used by actual Native American Indians.
 It is as an intimate relic of a people and a culture that is slowly disappearing into history.

 Old Pawn Jewelry experts have researched Native American Indian Silversmiths and antique vintage old pawn jewelry, and they are convinced that most of the old silversmiths produced a higher standard of their art for Native American Indians, than they did for traders and other non-Native American Indians.
 When a Navajo man or woman wanted a piece of Old Pawn Jewelry, he or she went to a silversmith, usually a relative.
 The piece was customized to order, scaled to the individual’s size, and built.
 More often than not, the buyer furnished the old jewelry, silver, turquoise, or anything else that was needed.
 Old Pawn Jewelry serves many different and distinct purposes, which include a decoration, a display of wealth, and also, could be used, as collateral against loans at a trading post.
 The pawn rack became an important and respectable part of the economic and social life of many Native Americans, such as the Navajo people.
 Old Pawn Jewelry moved in and out of pawn shops at regular seasonal intervals, which were synchronized to the spring and fall, lamb, wool, and the harvest activities.
 Much of the Indian jewelry was removed from pawn during the summer dances and ceremonies, and it was returned again during the winter months.